mohanrao06/ms-sql-data-analysis-project/README.md

 ## 📌 Project Overview
 This project focuses on performing data analysis using **Microsoft SQL Server**.
-The goal is to practice real-world SQL skills such as database creation, data import, schema design, and exploratory data analysis using a structured, step-by-step approach.
+The goal is to practice real-world SQL skills such as database creation, data import, schema design, exploratory data analysis, and business-focused insight generation.

 ## 🗂️ Dataset
 - **Source:** CSV files (manually imported into MS SQL Server)